WCAP (AM): Programming

-During the week, WCAP broadcasts a news/talk radio format including both local talk programs and the nationally syndicated progressive talk shows The Thom Hartmann Program and The Stephanie Miller Show.
+During the week, WCAP broadcasts a news/talk radio format including both local talk programs and the nationally syndicated progressive talk show The Thom Hartmann Program.
 WCAP also airs simulcasts of the morning and evening newscasts from WCVB-TV.
 Nights and weekends, the station broadcasts an oldies format called "Beatles & Before".
-WCAP's seasonal programming also includes live broadcasts of high school football and basketball matchups, and UMass Lowell River Hawks hockey.
+WCAP's seasonal programming also includes live broadcasts of high school football matchups, and UMass Lowell River Hawks hockey.

 WCAP carried the Lowell Lock Monsters and Lowell Devils hockey teams from the franchise's inception in 1998 until 2009, when the broadcasts moved to Boston-based WWZN.
 The station added Lowell Spinners baseball to its sports programming in 2003, replacing Lawrence-based WCCM as the team's flagship station.
 The station nearly lost the rights to the Spinners to WUML in 2005; a dispute between the University of Massachusetts Lowell and WUML's student programmers resulted in WCAP signing a new two-year contract with the team.
 Spinners broadcasts moved to WLLH in 2007, but returned to WCAP the following season, after the station's sale; it would continue to broadcast games until the team was dropped from Minor League Baseball in 2021.

 The station conducts an annual radiothon to benefit the Salvation Army each December.